uk-tre/community-management/governance/working groups/working-group-charter.md

 It should also detail expected weekly time commitment for defined roles above

+## Resource requirements

+This section should include perceived resource requirements to carry out this work.

+Where possible, the Community Management Working Group will support with resources - but these are as of writing very limited!

 ## Agreement

 By submitting this charter, this working group agrees to: